Remco75/progalenor/readme.md

 from the array we just put in there.

 ### comparisions
-Most comparator-functions (see API section below) take 2 __protractor elements__  as input.
+All comparator-functions (see API section below) take 2 __protractor elements__  as input.
 The first is the base-element, the second is the element to compare agains.
 So if you ` myResponsiveTestTool.isLeftOf(el1,el2) ` , you assume that el1 is left of el2.
 All comparators return a boolean.

 ###  range